 6. Roll with the punches

-Though we wouldn’t wish this to happen, you may feel that you might have underperformed in a station – you’re only human, of course you may make mistakes.
-But this is where MMIs prove more favourable than traditional interviews.
+Though we wouldn’t wish this to happen, you may feel that you might have underperformed in a station – you’re only human of course.
+This is where MMIs prove more favourable than traditional interviews.
 Once the station is over, you have the luxury of forgetting about it and having another go at impressing another interviewer with no effect on the scoring of the remaining stations!
 This means that you have a little bit of room for error but still a good chance at getting an offer.
 So if you worry about forgetting the 7th point of the NHS constitution, fear not, because your great communication skills and impeccable compassion in the role play will make up for it later.

 Also, silence in an interview isn’t necessarily a bad thing.
-There’s no harm in pausing for a moment after being asked a question in order to gather you thoughts.
-If it means that your answer will be more concise and better structured, then by all means, take that pause!
+There’s no harm in pausing for a moment after being asked a question to gather your thoughts.
+If it means that your answer will be more concise and better structured, then, by all means, take that pause!
 The same goes for when the interview is over, you may finish going through the answers/role play with a small amount of time left.
-Don’t feel like you have to fill the silence, unless you have something of real substance to add.
+Don’t feel like you have to fill the silence unless you have something of real substance to add.

 7. Do your research